Patient's Query

 Welcome to icliniq.com.

 According to ECG (electrocardiogram) reports (attachment removed to protect the patient's identity) - sinus tachycardia and nonspecific ST wave changes.
-Explanation - Heart rate is more than 100 (approximately 115 bpm) and because of the high rate there are some nonspecific changes.
-So the cause of increased heart rate should be found out and treated accordingly.
+Explanation - Heart rate is more than 100 (approximately 115 bpm), and because of the high rate, there are some nonspecific changes.
+So, the cause of increased heart rate should be found and treated accordingly.
 It can be idiopathic sinus tachycardia (without any reason) or secondary to other conditions.
 Possible causes - anemia, anxiety, stress, dehydration, excess blood loss (may be seen during periods), hyperthyroidism, or heart disease.
 Advice - Get some blood tests if it continues.
 Hemoglobin test (for anemia), TSH (thyroid stimulating hormone) test for thyroid.
-Monitor blood pressure (lower blood pressure may suggest dehydration or anemia or both).
-If there is chest pain associated with exertion then cardiac evaluation can be done.
-If this happened only once without any other symptoms as such there are no alarming changes in ECG, then there is nothing to worry.
+Monitor blood pressure (lower blood pressure may suggest dehydration, anemia, or both).
+If there is chest pain associated with exertion, then a cardiac evaluation can be performed.
+If this happened only once without any other symptoms, as such, there are no alarming changes in ECG, then there is nothing to worry about.
 Consult a physician in person if needed.
-Thank you.

 Does the ECG show a prolonged QT wave?
 I was told the machine said it does.
 Kindly help.